Kings Heath: Public transport

+Set to open by the end of 2025, the Camp Hill line will bring three new stations to the area, Pineapple Road, Kings Heath, and Moseley Village, linking directly from Kings Norton to Birmingham New Street and Shrewsbury.
+The business case has been opened to explore the feasibility of a fourth station, to be rebuilt at the historic Brighton Road Station site, as Balsall Heath.

 Features

 The central shopping area runs along High Street and Alcester Road, and the shops include branches of national chain stores, independent bakeries, butchers and greengrocers, charity shops, supermarkets, electrical retailers and opticians.
 There are also a number of pubs, churches and schools on and around High Street.

-Kings Heath has two parks: Kings Heath Park, which is famous as the setting for the popular ATV series Gardening Today, and Highbury Park, which is adjacent to Highbury Hall, a former residence of Joseph Chamberlain, a British politician and former mayor.
+Kings Heath has one park, Kings Heath Park, which is famous as the setting for the popular ATV series Gardening Today.
 Kings Heath Park has "Green Flag" status.
 It features a Victorian-styled tea room and is the venue for the annual Gardener's Weekend Show, which comes under the Royal Horticultural Society and is one of the top regional events for gardening enthusiasts to show off their vegetables, floral displays, etc.

+Though technically in neighbouring Moseley, Highbury Park is often considered to be Kings Heath's second park.
+Since the reconfiguring of ward boundaries in 2018 (and the merging of Kings Heath and Brandwood into a single ward) it could be argued that Dawberry Fields Park is also a part of Kings Heath.

 The Hare & Hounds public house, in Kings Heath High Street, was the location of the first concert by UB40 on 9 February 1979, which is commemorated by a PRS for Music plaque.
 The pub was rebuilt in 1907, but is Grade II listed, as it has retained many original Art Nouveau internal fixtures.
 The pub is still an important local music venue.